• Skip to primary navigation

 • Eggs.

 • Sugar.
-Sugar can be left out if you want to eat these as savory.
 Sugar can be replaced with maple syrup or other sweeteners.

 • Salt.
 A pinch of salt elevates the flavors.